List of Teen Titans comics: Teen Titans vol. 3 (2003–2011)

 In addition to the more "adult"-oriented Outsiders series, the end of The Titans and the events of Titans/Young Justice: Graduation Day saw the debut of a third Teen Titans series, launched in September 2003 by writer Geoff Johns (who would write the first 45 issues, as well as sundry spin-offs), with artist Mike McKone for most of the first 23 issues.
 The series featured (and features) Titans old and new, including the core Young Justice team, whose Robin, Impulse, and Wonder Girl fill the shoes of original Titans' first Robin, Kid Flash, and Wonder Girl.
 The team was founded by other former-Titans Cyborg, Starfire, and Beast Boy, and continues to tie into most previous incarnations of the team in a number of ways.
+The series would run for 100 issues before ending in 2011.

 Titans vol. 2 (2008–2011)

 In June 2008, a new Titans title was launched to run alongside Teen Titans vol. 3, initially featuring a storyline based around an attack on all former Titans.
 The cover to issue #1 confirmed the inclusion of original Titans Nightwing, Starfire, Donna Troy, Flash, Cyborg, Beast Boy, and Raven.
 The series is written by Judd Winick, and features art by Joe Benitez and Victor Llamas.
 The first issue has art by Ian Churchill, but due to an injury he was unable to pencil the next three issues.
+The series would run for 38 issues before ending in 2011.

+Teen Titans vol. 4 (2011–2014)

+Teen Titans was relaunched in September 2011 with the New 52 reboot, with the new roster of Red Robin, Wonder Girl, Superboy, Kid Flash, Bunker, Solstice, and Skitter.
+The series was written by Scott Lobdell, with Brett Booth serving as lead artist from issues #1–16.
+The series would run for 36 issues before ending in May 2014.

+Ravagers (2012–2013)

+Following the events of "The Culling" crossover storyline, the spinoff title Ravagers began publication, written by Howard Mackie with art by Ian Churchill.
+The titular team consisted of Beast Boy, Caitlin Fairchild, Terra, Thunder and Lightning, and Ridge.
+The series would end after 13 issues.

+Teen Titans vol. 5 (2014–2016)

+In July 2014, Teen Titans would revert to #1 with a new creative team, being written by Will Pfeifer with art by Kenneth Rocafort, and a new roster featuring Red Robin, Wonder Girl, Bunker, Beast Boy, and Raven, later introducing Tanya Spears, the newest incarnation of Power Girl.
+The series would run for 24 issues before ending in September 2016.